top of page

 Land Ownership by Foreigners

-In case foreigners intend to conduct business in Indonesia and are required to incorporate a company in the form of PT PMA incorporated under Indonesian law and domiciled in Indonesia, the land titles that can be possessed by foreigners include:
+In the case that foreigners intend to conduct business in Indonesia, they are required to incorporate a company in the form of PT PMA, of which will be incorporated under Indonesian law and domiciled in Indonesia.
+The land titles that can be possessed by foreigners include:

 • HP, which can be given to foreign legal entities that have representatives in Indonesia and foreigners; and